 Imbran serves up amazing culinary delights with only a small gas burner and a few pots and pans in the little area below.
 He prepares scrumptious and authentic Indonesian meals served three times a day with plenty of snacks in between.

-Over the next few days, we meet the macaques, gibbons and orangutans, including the notorious Unyuk and her baby Ulexa.
-Upon returning from a trek in the jungle, she stops me on the walking track and feels my body all over like a security check.
+On our first day when returning from a trek in the jungle Unyuk stops me on the walking track and feels my body all over like a security check.
 She pats my pockets to see if I have a treat for her.
 My uncertainty turns to excitement when I feel her gentleness.
 Her ginger fur sticks up all over the place like a bad hair day, and I notice her ginger eyelashes.
 I look into her brown treacle eyes and see crafty shrewdness, but I also see eyes that are passive and gentle.
 “We nickname her Trouble,” says Fardi.
 Unyuk is an ex-captive mistreated orangutan who has been at Camp Leakey for 37 years.

 Information on the Orangutans and Camp Leakey